Healthy Homes Assessment Gracefield

 Home Assessments Gracefield for Rental Properties

-There are a variety of things to check during the home assessment to see if your rental property meets the minimum requirements of the Healthy Homes Standard.
-The most common are:
+There are many concerns to check during a home evaluation to determine if your rental property is in compliance with the minimal requirements of the Healthy Homes Standard.
+Some examples include:

-The repercussions of not having the Healthy Home with regard to the Residential Tenancies Act and consequently falling on the wrong side of an ruling on tenancy services ruling can be significant for property owners and landlords.
-For specialist advice, call today to schedule your rental properties house assessment.
+The consequences of not having a Healthy home that is in compliance with lawful Residential Tenancies Act and consequently being in the wrong of the ruling on tenancy services ruling can be extremely costly for landlords and property managers.
+For professional assistance, get in touch today and book your rental property house assessment.

 home assessments for rental properties